nevir/groc/README.md

 and see if it appeals to you!

-It is very heavily influenced by [Jeremy Ashkenas](https://github.com/jashkenas)' [docco](https://github.com/jashkenas/docco), and is an attempt to further enhance the idea with more features (thus, groc can't tout the same quick 'n dirty principles of docco).
+It is very heavily influenced by [Jeremy Ashkenas](https://github.com/jashkenas)' [docco](https://github.com/jashkenas/docco), and is an attempt to further enhance the idea (thus, groc can't tout the same quick 'n dirty principles of docco).

-## What does give you?
+## What does it give you?

 Groc will:

-* Generate documentation in a two-column style for each of your source files.
+* Generate documentation from your source code, by displaying your [Markdown](http://daringfireball.net/projects/markdown/) formatted comments next to the code fragments that they document.

-* Commit and submit your project's documentation to your github pages branch in one fell swoop.
+* Submit your project's documentation to the [github pages](http://pages.github.com/) for your project.

 * Generate a searchable table of contents for all documented files and headers within your project.